How to use it?

 Supported File Types

-Document files: PDF, DOC, DOCX, XLS, XLSX, PPT, PPTX, TXT Image files: PNG, JPG, JPEG, WEBP Audio files: MP3, WAV Video files: MP4, MOV Data files: CSV, JSON, HTML Archive files: ZIP
+Document files: PDF, DOC, DOCX, XLS, XLSX, PPT, PPTX, TXT Image files: PNG, JPG, JPEG, WEBP Audio files: MP3, WAV Video files: MP4, MOV Data files: CSV, JSON, HTML Archive files: ZIPContent Extraction

 For supported document types (PDF, DOCX, XLSX, PPTX, CSV), the system automatically extracts content when retrieving files.
-This works for:
+This works for:- PDF files

 - Word documents (DOC, DOCX)